Rules and Regulations for Allotments

 Your allotment tenancy agreement should contain a copy of the rules for allotment tenants so please refer to this document in the first instance.
-You can download another copy below (please note this document is formatted to print out into a booklet so the pages may appear to be out of order when viewed on the screen):
+However, you can download a copy below:

 Alternatively, you can request a copy by emailing firstname.lastname@example.org or telephoning the Customer Service Centre on 01429 523333.